-- (c) The Employer and Union agree that no employee will be discriminated against contrary to the Ontario Human Rights Code, nor will any employee be discriminated against for union activity or lack of union activity.
+(c) The Employer and Union agree that no employee will be discriminated against contrary to the Ontario Human Rights Code, nor will any employee be discriminated against for union activity or lack of union activity.
 The representatives of the Union and the Employer will continue to resolve workplace issues in a professional manner and with mutual respect.
-The Union and the Employer recognize the right of all employees to work in an environment free from sexual, or any other type of harassment. - (d) A committee equally representative of the Employer and the Union known as the Labour Management Committee shall be established under this agreement.
-The parties shall choose their own members and meet at stated intervals to be determined by the committee for the purpose of developing teamwork in the newspaper and discussing other matters which the committee considers important to the general welfare of the newspaper and its employees.
-This committee shall not handle grievances or engage in the settlement of disputes arising under the terms of this agreement, and will meet during working hours. - (e) Use in this agreement of the feminine or masculine gender shall be construed as including both male and female employees, and not as specific gender designations.
+The Union and the Employer recognize the right of all employees to work in an environment free from sexual, or any other type of harassment.